scottmillers/Terraform/aws/bioinformatics/docs/omics-r2r-error.md

 ```

-From the logs it appears that the fq2bam task failed.
+The error is the fq2bam task failed.

 ```
 2023-11-02T11:51:34.588-05:00